 Over the past five years, The Unamused Kraken has grown from a simple singer-songwriter solo act to a foot-stomping, harp-blowing , guitar-slapping song machine.
 Sole member Cherylyn Geers has spent nearly a decade honing her songwriting skills, and keeps adding to her musical arsenal: she now plays not only guitar and harmonica, but also percussion (cajon and tambourine) operated by foot pedals.
 All these instruments can be heard in their simultaneous glory on her upcoming second independently released album, Songs for Roaming Vagabonds.

 In addition, The Unamused Kraken is easily recognized by her signature style: she is often told that she was born 40 years too late, and one look at the instantly recognizable singer-songwriter will take you back to the heyday of hippies.
 Her songs transcend time, generally focusing on peace, love, and spirals of existential thoughts pondering the meaning of life.

 Her first album, Starlight & Cicadas, is available on Bandcamp, both digitally and on CDs with hand-crafted packaging.
-Since its release, The Unamused Kraken has performed as an opening act for several touring artists, which inspired her to set up her own short tour: so last fall, she traveled to Chicago, Madison, Minneapolis, and Indianapolis to busk and play shows and open mics.
+Since its release, The Unamused Kraken has performed as an opening act for several touring artists, which inspired her to set up her own short tour: so in the fall of 2014, she traveled to Chicago, Madison, Minneapolis, and Indianapolis to busk and play shows and open mics.
 In 2015, she spent six weeks on the road, with a route that included fourteen cities; among them were New York, Philadelphia, Washington DC, Atlanta, and Nashville, along with her increasingly frequent stops of Indianapolis and Chicago.

-Keep up with The Unamused Kraken on Facebook, Google+, or Twitter!
+Keep up with The Unamused Kraken on Facebook, Instagram, Twitter, Google+, or Tumblr!